astorDev/nist/proxy/nginx/article/index.md

 {"description":"nginx proxy","version":"1.0"}
 ```

-And if we send an `curl localhost:4500` or `curl localhost:4500/not-existing` command, we should get an appropriate error message:
+And if we send a `curl localhost:4500` or `curl localhost:4500/not-existing` command, we should get an appropriate error message:

 ```json
 {"statusCode":"NotFound","reason":"NoNginxRoute"}
 ```

-That is our first configured nginx web server, responding with predefined response.
-But it's not what we would really need nginx to do, is it?
+That is our first configured nginx web server, responding with the predefined response.
+But it's not what we would really need Nginx to do, is it?
 Let's make something more interesting!

 ## Creating a Proxy

-> I find the term "reverse-proxy" very confusing, as it sounds like the proxy communication should be turned upside-down, while in reality it just means that the proxy is placed on the server-side in the server-client communication.
+> I find the term "reverse-proxy" very confusing, as it sounds like the proxy communication should be turned upside-down, while in reality it just means that the proxy is placed on the server side in the server-client communication.

 `one.conf`: